Festival of New Writing

 In their own words

-Students of all disciplines and from every Cambridge college submit one-act plays to be read and assessed over the Christmas holiday and from the wealth of admissions, nine are chosen to be performed over the three nights of the Festival (which also features live music and now includes workshops from professional writers and directors).
+Students of all disciplines and from every Cambridge college submit one-act plays to be read and assessed over Christmas and from the wealth of admissions, nine are chosen to be performed over three nights.

-Whilst I'm sitting in the control room here's Steve Bennett introducing the plays …
+I'm sitting in the Howard Theatre control room whilst Steve Bennett introduces the plays …

-And here's 'Noa', I created the sound for (using my iPad to trigger the sounds) in real time.
+And here's 'Noa', one of the two plays I created the sound for - utilising an iPad to trigger sounds in real time.